MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-creation.md

     ![Site creation settings in the new SharePoint admin center](media/site-creation.png)

 3. If you want users to be able to create sites from these services using the UX, perform the following subtasks:
-    1. Ensure that the **Users can create SharePoint sites** checkbox is checked (This option enables you to create sites programmatically.
-For more information on this option, see the next step).
+    1. Ensure that the **Users can create SharePoint sites** checkbox is checked (This option enables you to create sites programmatically.).

        > [!NOTE]
        > The **Users can create SharePoint sites** checkbox is checked by default.